DentonWarnock/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model.
+It represents all of the elements of a webpage so that programs can change or modify what is displayed dynamically.

 2. What is an event?

+    Events can represent everything from basic user interactions(clicks, mouse movement, keyboard) to automated notifications of things happening within the code.

 3. What is an event listener?

+    A method that can be added to any DOM object that waits for an 'event' on that object to happen and then runs a callback function.

 4. Why would we convert a NodeList into an Array?

+    When we want to use array methods other than forEach on the NodeList.

 5. What is a component?

+    A reusable piece of encapsulated code that is often used to create UI elements from a data set or API.

+Answers by: Denton Warnock

 ### Git Set up